 Generally, the presentation may be with symptoms related to local mass effect and/or hemorrhage.

-For example, a lymphatic malformation within the orbit may present with progressive proptosis with acute deterioration in symptoms, the mass effect resulting in compressive optic neuropathy, diplopia/ocular muscle weakness and orbital bruising.
+For example, a lymphatic malformation within the orbit may present with progressive proptosis with acute deterioration in symptoms, the mass effect resulting in compressive optic neuropathy, diplopia/ocular muscle weakness, and orbital bruising.

 The clinical examination may reveal soft, non-tender masses on palpation with a doughy consistency.

-- microscopic cysts: cavernous lymphangioma
+- previously known as cavernous lymphangioma

 They can occur at almost any location: